wp-plugins/nksnow/readme.txt

 A: Sorry, I'm not a designer.
 Feel free to send me more properly licensed snowflakes that I can include.<br />

 == Changelog ==
 0.7.4	Bugfix when no snowflakes are selected.
-Looks like your settings are lost with this upgrade, sorry about that.<br />
+Looks like your settings are lost with this upgrade, sorry about that.
+Thanks to <a href="http://dponline.org/weblog">Dona</a> for reporting.<br />
 0.7.3	Doc updates, remove unnecessary split(), implode() etc. Add class to images to generate valid markup, thanks to <a href="http://mintys.lt/">Gudas</a>.<br />
 0.7.2	Undo last 'update'.<br />
 0.7.1	Let IE5 ignore this script.<br />